-Except for customers at Post Offices subject to 4.5.7, a box customer of record may change the payment period by submitting a new application noting the month to be used as the start of the revised payment period.
+Except for customers at Post Offices subject to 4.5.7, a Post Office Box customer of record may change the payment period by submitting a new application noting the month to be used as the start of the revised payment period.
 The date selected must be before the end of the current payment period.
 The unused fee for the period being discontinued may be refunded under 4.7, and the fee for the new payment period must be fully paid in advance.
-A change of payment period date may not be used to circumvent a change in box fees.
+Except when boxes from two or more ZIP Codes are being merged into one location, a change of payment period date must not be used to circumvent a change in box fees.